Luiss University: Campuses

-The Department of Law is located in Via Parenzo 11, which is not far from the historic campus of Viale Pola.
+The Department of Law is located in Via Parenzo 11, which is near the main campus of Viale Pola.
 The building was originally a hospital for blind war veterans (commemorated by a marble plaque inside the building).
 In the 1990s, Confindustria decided to take over the structure, restoring the original plan and shape of the building while completely renovating the interior.
 The building was designed by Pietro Aschieri in 1929–1931 and renovated by Studio Passarelli 1990–93.
 Substantial parts of the interior were renovated to their original design.

 The newest Luiss campus is Villa Blanc, home to the LUISS Business School, in Via Nomentana 216.
 The campus was inaugurated in June 2018.

 There is also the campus located in Via di Santa Costanza, which houses a library that specializes in the economic, legal, political, and social sciences.
 The Library has over 100,000 books, 1,800 journals, and 80 databases.